 - Entry requirements

-The normal entry requirements are at least a good upper second class honours degree from a UK University, or the equivalent from an overseas University, in Mathematics or in a subject with significant mathematical content.
-Students should also have a sound background of basic probability and statistics in their degree, at least up to the second year level of a Mathematics degree in the UK.
-Specialist knowledge of finance for the Financial Statistics pathway is not required.
+The normal entry requirements are a good upper second or first class honours degree from a UK university, or the equivalent from an overseas university, in Mathematics or in a subject with some significant mathematical content.
+Students should also have some knowledge of Probability and Statistics in their degree, at least up to what might be expected by the end of the second year of an undergraduate Mathematics degree.

 - How to apply